Tom McGreevey

-Thomas "Tom" Aquinas McGreevey (July 21, 1932 – May 20, 2024) was an American actor who worked in theater, television, commercials, and feature films.
+Thomas Aquinas McGreevey (July 21, 1932 – May 20, 2024) was an American actor who worked in theater, television, commercials, and feature films.
 His career spanned four decades from the late 1950s to the late 1990s.
 He is best remembered for his role as “Mr. Patches” on the long-running children’s program, The Uncle Al Show.
 Additionally, he worked for many years as an editor and art director in greeting cards, at both American Greetings and Gibson Greetings (Cincinnati, Ohio).
 After retiring from acting, McGreevey wrote books and articles about film history.
 In 2024, McGreevey died at age 91.

 Early life

 Tom McGreevey was born in Brooklyn, New York, to Kathryn (Hart) and Donald E. McGreevey, a buyer for the Roman Catholic Orphan’s Society.
 His parents met while performing in an amateur stage production for the benefit of St. Catherine of Genoa’s parish, Brooklyn.
 Within a few months, they were married and, eventually, settled in Baldwin, Long Island.

 At 18, McGreevey enlisted in the Marine Corps from 1950 to 1954, serving in Korea and Japan.
 Subsequently, he enrolled in and graduated from the American Academy of Dramatic Arts in New York City and continued his dramatic training with Shakespearean scholar Charles H. Shattuck at the University of Illinois, Urbana-Champagne.

 At the university, McGreevey appeared in many plays, including the role of Sir Toby Belch in Shattuck's 1961 production of Twelfth Night.